openstack-archive/networking-cisco/README.rst

 OpenStack for as long as possible starting from version 4.0.0 which is compatible with both Mitaka and Newton OpenStack releases.

-* 5.X.X Mitaka, Newton, Ocata onwards
+* 5.X.X Mitaka, Newton, Ocata
-* 4.X.X Mitaka, Newton, Ocata onwards
+* 4.X.X Mitaka, Newton, Ocata
 * 3.X.X Mitaka
 * 2.X.X Liberty